mafintosh/p2p-test-server/README.md

 p2p-test-server
 ```

-Visit http://localhost:8080 for a digest of the current tests.
+Puts the results in a Hypercore, the key is printed.
 See https://github.com/mafintosh/p2p-test for the client tool to run the tests.

 ## License